 We process personal data of our users in order to be able to provide our offer effectively and in a user-friendly way as well as a permanent, secure and reliable source.
 Some of the data is collected to ensure error-free provision of the website.
 Other data may be used to analyse your user behaviour.

 The processing of personal data of our users is regularly only carried out with the consent of the user.
 An exception applies in those cases where obtaining prior consent is not possible for actual reasons and the processing of the data is permitted by legal regulations.

 We process personal data for the period of time required for the respective purpose or purposes.
 In the case of longer-term retention obligations due to legal and other obligations to which we are subject, we restrict processing accordingly.

 Rights of data subjects

-If personal data from you is processed, you are a data subject within the meaning of the GDPR and you have the following rights against the controller: Right of access to personal data; Right to rectification and deletion; Right to restriction of processing; Right to erasure; Right to information; Right to data portability; Right to object; Right to revoke declaration of consent under data protection law; Automated decision in individual cases including profiling; Right to complain to a supervisory authority.
+If personal data from you is processed, you are a data subject within the meaning of the DPA and you have the following rights against the controller: Right of access to personal data; Right to rectification and deletion; Right to restriction of processing; Right to erasure; Right to information; Right to data portability; Right to object; Right to revoke declaration of consent under data protection law; Automated decision in individual cases including profiling; Right to complain to a supervisory authority.
 The competent supervisory authority in matters of data protection law is the Federal Data Protection and Information Commissioner of Switzerland.